Motion: “The response to the COVID-19 epidemic will damage the legitimacy of the Chinese Communist Party”

 Executive Director, CEIAS

-In late November 2019, first cases of novel coronavirus infection started appearing in the city of Wuhan.
-Since then, more than 81 000 people became infected and more than 3 000 people have died so far in China alone, the majority of them in the Hubei province where the pandemic broke out.
+In late November 2019, the first cases of novel coronavirus infection started appearing in the city of Wuhan.
+Since then, more than 81,000 people became infected and more than 3,000 people have died so far in China alone, the majority of them in the Hubei province where the pandemic broke out.

 While it is highly unlikely that the CCP will topple under the COVID-19 pressure, its internal legitimacy will be seriously damaged and cause further problems for the CCP down the line.

 1. CCP’s late response challenges the basic premise of the social contract.
 The tacit agreement between the CCP and the Chinese society dictates that the Chinese people give up a portion of their civil rights and liberties in return for socioeconomic development and security.
 This promise was arguably broken when the CCP did not provide effective leadership at the beginning of the crisis, silenced whistleblowers, and destroyed evidence of the infection.
 Moreover, this situation has positioned two of CCP’s core interests against each other.

 The notion of core interests holds that the ultimate goals of the CCP are its self-preservation, protection of territorial integrity, and providing socio-economic development to the Chinese population.
 However, CCP prioritized its short-term approval by suppressing any information about the looming public health crisis.
 As a result, the virus was allowed to spread throughout the country (aided by the Chinese New Year migration) and, eventually, the globe.